juniorboos/ChatbotIPB/README.md

 </p>

-This is a conversation module for a assistant robot in the Polytechnic Institute of Bragança.
+This is a conversation module for an assistant robot in the Polytechnic Institute of Bragança.

 ### Features